dhawk/corpscon_v6_64bit.dll/README.md

 #### Installation

 The first step is to install all necessary files from the Army website.
-A pre-built copy of **corpscon_v6_64bit.dll** is included in the repository.
+A pre-built copy of **corpscon_v6_64bit.dll** can be downloaded from the GitHub repository (click releases near the top of this webpage).
 Place it in the same directory as the other files from the Army website.

 #### Status